Collaboration Equilibrium in Federated Learning: Experiments

-\paragraph{Collaboration Equilibrium} The optimal collaborator sets of all hospitals determined by SPO are shown in the benefit graph in Figure~\ref{fig:eicu_bg}.
-From Figure~\ref{fig:eicu_bg}, $I^{3}$ is the necessary collaborator for all other hospitals while $I^{9}$ cannot contribute to any other hospitals.
-Since $I^{0}$ and $I^{3}$ are the unique necessary collaborator for each other, $\left\{I^{0}, I^{3} \right\}$ is a stable coalition as shown in Figure~\ref{fig:eicu_scc}.
-We show all strongly connected components in Figure~\ref{fig:eicu_scc} and the final collaboration equilibrium is in Figure~\ref{fig:eicu_ce}.
-For the stable coalition $C^{1} = \left\{I^{0}, I^{3} \right\}$, as $I^{0}$ and $I^{3}$ are major hospitals with more patient data, they can contribute to the vast majority of hospitals and only major hospitals can benefit them. $I^{9}$ is a tiny clinic that cannot contribute to any hospitals, so no hospital is willing to collaborate with it and $I^{9}$ has to learn a local model with its own data by forming a simple coalition $C^{2} = \left\{I^{9} \right\}$.
-For the remaining hospitals, on the one hand they cannot benefit $I^{3}$ or $I^{0}$ so they cannot form coalitions with them, on the other hand they refuse to contribute $I^{9}$ without any charge.
+\paragraph{Collaboration Equilibrium} \cui{The benefit graph of all hospitals determined by SPO and its corresponding strongly connected components are shown in Figure~\ref{fig:eicu_bg} and~\ref{fig:eicu_scc}.
+From Figure~\ref{fig:eicu_bg}, $I^{0}$ and $I^{3}$ are the unique necessary collaborator for each other, $C^1 = \left\{I^{0}, I^{3} \right\}$ is the first identified stable coalition as shown in Figure~\ref{fig:eicu_scc}; $I^{9}$ is a tiny clinic that cannot contribute to any hospitals, so no hospital is willing to collaborate with it and $I^{9}$ learns a local model with its own data by forming a simple coalition $C^{2} = \left\{I^{9} \right\}$.
+The benefit graph of the remaining clients are shown in Figure~\ref{fig:eicu_scc}.
+On the one hand they cannot benefit $I^{3}$ or $I^{0}$ so they cannot form coalitions with them, on the other hand they refuse to contribute $I^{9}$ without any charge.
 They choose form the coalition $C^{3} = \left\{I^{1}, I^{2}, I^{4}, I^{5}, I^{6}, I^{7}, I^{8} \right\}$ to maximize their AUC.
-Therefore, the CE in this hospital collaboration network is achieved by the collaboration strategy $S = \{C^{1}, C^{2}, C^{3} \}$ and the model AUC of each client in the CE is in Table~\ref{table:eicu}.
-CE guarantees that every client in its coalition will not collaborate with harmful clients, so the client may achieve a higher utility in a CE compared to collaborating with everyone such as the AUC of $I^{0}$ in CE (77.93) is higher than in SPO (76.35).
+Therefore, the CE in this hospital collaboration network is achieved by the collaboration strategy $S = \{C^{1}, C^{2}, C^{3} \}$ and the model AUC of each client in the CE is in Table~\ref{table:eicu}.}